 I am a big fan of the “Desert Island Discs” archive and recommend it to everyone.
+[NOTE: the link in the last sentence, which previously took you to the “Find a Castaway” page, is now broken; this link will take you to the new Home Page for the show.]
 As I wrote on my Projects page, it’s a remarkable resource.
 For many years even the most recent episode of the show was unavailable on their “Listen Again” or iPlayer service.
 Now we can go back and catch up on almost anything.
 I have gone back to episodes that I first heard over 25 years ago, and many more that I have never heard.
 When I was growing up the radio was only ever set to BBC Radio 1 or 2, and to the commercial station Capital.
 I only discovered where Radio 4 was in late 1970s so that I could listen to “Weekending” on a Friday night.
 I first heard “Desert Island Discs” around 1986.

 Since the show became available as Podcasts I have batched up and listened to old episodes while gathering paperwork for my accountant in time for tax returns and the deadline of 31 January.
 It has become part of the process.
 There have been many January weekends over the years sorting through what I can loosely call my “filing system”, trying to hunt down receipts, bills and statements and wondering why I didn’t do it earlier in the tax year.
 I do listen to the show at other times of the year, otherwise whenever the theme tune (Eric Coates’s “Sleepy Lagoon”) starts up I might go into a tax-return-induced panic wondering which pile of papers contains that receipt for professional indemnity insurance.